-We created the SAR3419 TAP compound and licensed it to Sanofi from our preclinical pipeline as part of a broader collaboration.
-SAR3419 targets CD19 and is a potential new treatment for CD19-expressing B-cell malignancies including NHL and B-cell acute lymphoblastic leukemia, or B-ALL.
+SAR3419 targets CD19 and is a potential treatment for CD19-expressing B-cell malignancies.
+Sanofi is evaluating SAR3419 in Phase II clinical testing for both a type of NHL called diffuse large B-cell lymphoma, or DLBCL, and in B-cell acute lymphoblastic leukemia, or B-ALL.
 In Phase I clinical testing, SAR3419 showed encouraging efficacy and tolerability in the treatment of NHL previously treated with approved anticancer agents.
-Sanofi initiated Phase II clinical testing of SAR3419 in October 2011 and is evaluating it for both diffuse large B-cell lymphoma, a type of NHL, and in B-ALL.